 You can start by emptying the black water tank.
 As black water contains human waste, you must dump it into the designated station.
 You will find that dump stations are usually clearly marked.

-Draining the grey water tank after the black water tank helps dump any solid waste that is stuck into your sewer hose.
+Draining the grey water tank after the black water tank helps dump any solid waste that gets stuck in the sewer hose.

 Take extra care to ensure the valve is closed completely after you’re done with draining.

-There are specific cleaners and chemicals available that are effective for cleaning your RV holding tank.
+Specific cleaners and chemicals are available that are effective for cleaning your RV holding tank.

-You must use proper cleaning and deodorizing chemicals for cleaning your black water tank, as these chemicals help break down solid waste.
-They also keep bad odor away from your RV toilet.
+You must use proper cleaning and deodorizing chemicals to clean your black water tank.
+These chemicals help break down solid waste and keep bad odors away from your RV toilet.

 10 Best RV Waste Tanks

-Now that I’ve laid down some basics regarding holding tanks, let’s look at some of the best waste tanks available in the market.
+Now that I’ve covered some basics about holding tanks let’s examine some of the best waste tanks on the market.

 Usually, RVs have in-built tanks.
-However, if you want additional support or if your RV doesn’t have a holding tank, you can invest in a portable RV waste tank.
+However, you can invest in a portable RV waste tank if you want additional support or if your RV doesn’t have a holding tank.

-Available in different sizes, this portable Barker tank is perfect for all sorts of recreational vehicles.
+This portable Barker tank is available in different sizes for all recreational vehicles.

-This tank is durable due to the polyethylene material used for its construction.
-In addition, it is plated with zinc and aluminum.
-So, you don’t have to worry about leaks or bad odors.
+This tank is durable due to the polyethylene used for its construction.
+It is also plated with zinc and aluminum, so you don’t have to worry about leaks or bad odors.

-The wheels and the pulley allow you to transport this tank easily.
-In addition, the front wheels can swivel, making it easy to maneuver the tank.
+The wheels and pulley allow you to transport this tank easily.
+The front wheels can also swivel, making it easy to maneuver the tank.

-Barker (31342) Tote Tank comes with a storage capacity of 30 gallons, which, depending on your usage, might last you for quite a few days.
+Barker (31342) Tote Tank has a storage capacity of 30 gallons, which, depending on your usage, might last you quite a few days.

-Like the previous model, this one comes with zinc plated brackets as well, which keeps away bad odor.
+Like the previous model, this one has zinc-plated brackets, which prevent bad odor.
 The aluminum embedded in its structure makes it lighter and easier to transport.

 Moreover, maneuvering becomes easier because of the extra-large rubber wheels and the high-quality tow handle.

-This tank is pre-assembled and is ready for use!
-Along with the 3-inch sewer valve, it also comes with a 5-foot sewer hose.
+This tank is pre-assembled and ready for use!
+It comes with a 3-inch sewer valve and a 5-foot sewer hose.

-This Tote-N-Store Tank is compact, yet provides a lot of storage space.
-With a capacity of 25 gallons, this tank weighs around 39 lbs when empty.
+This Tote-N-Store Tank is compact yet provides a lot of storage space.
+With a capacity of 25 gallons, it weighs around 39 lbs when empty.

 It has a low-profile design and an extra-long built-in tow handle.
 The rubber wheels on this tank add to its portability.